immunant/c2rust/cross-checks/c-checks/clang-plugin/README.md

 ## Testing

-This plugin could be tested in this directory by running `make test.bin`.
+This plugin could be tested in this directory by running `make test`.
 Note that `PLUGIN_CC` should be changed to the clang from the repository, or another custom clang-6.0.